rust-lang/rfcs/text/0000-immovable-types.md

 A new marker struct `ImmovableData` is also introduced in `core::marker`.
 This struct does not implement `Move` and allows users to make composite immovable types. `PhantomData` should be extended to accept `?Move` types, but `PhantomData` itself should always implement `Move`.

 You can freely move values which do not implement `Move` as long as you don't borrow them.
-Once we borrow such a value, we'd know it's address and code should be able to rely on the address not moving.
+Once we borrow such a value, we'd know its address and code should be able to rely on the address not changing.
+This is sound since the only way to observe the address of a value is to borrow it.
+Before the first borrow nothing can observe the address and the value can be moved around.

 Static variables allow types which do not implement `Move`.